viviandotdev/ObsidianVault/30 Notes/How to Write Atomic Notes.md

 **Note Prompts**
 - What questions are these ideas trying to answer?
 - What evidence supports these ideas?
-- What key references and con
+- What key references and content that support this idea?
 - What conclusions can I draw from this evidence?
 -  **What are the common goals related to this topic?
 What problems arise, and what typical advice is offered to solve them?**
 - **How does this connect to my personal experience?**
 - What problems does this solve?
 - What new problems does this create?
 - **What memorable, step-by-step solution, framework, or system can be created to address this topic?**

-## Organization Prompts
-- The main topic is...
-- Key references include...
-- My initial thoughts are...
-- The summary in one sentence is...
-- Problems identified include...
-- Advice given includes...